chrplr/dlp-io8-g/README.md

 ![](dlp-io8-g-800.png)

 The DLP-IO8-G is a simple USB data acquisition module which permits to receive or send TTL signals on 8 lines using a very simple serial protocol.
-It relies on the FTDI VCP driver which is present in the standard Linux kernel so that there is not need to install any driver: it works out of the box.
+It relies on the FTDI VCP driver which is present in the standard Linux kernel so that there is usually not need to install any driver.

+Run `sudo dmesg -w` in a terminal and plug the device.
+You should line a line like:

+    FTDI USB Serial Device converter now attached to ttyUSB0

+If not, enter:

+    sudo modprobe ftdi_sio

+and replug the device.

 From a software point of view, it appears as a serial device which can be controlled by writing and reading characters.
+The address of the port is the one written in the `dmesg` output, in my case `/dev/ttyUSB0`

 For example, the following Python code, switches all data lines to 0, then 1, then  0 again, with half second delays.